 The band was in full flow, clearly reaching a creative peak.
 Songs were written and re-written, there was pull and tug in different directions but within a much more defined framework than on the previous album.

-Writing completed, Maiden headed for Musicland Studios in München, Germany with longtime producer Martin Birch to record the final album of their unrelentingly prolific 1980s.
+Writing completed, Maiden headed for Musicland Studios in Munich, Germany with longtime producer Martin Birch to record the final album of their unrelentingly prolific 1980s.
 It would also be the last album to feature their classic line-up.

 TODAY IS BORN THE SEVENTH ONE

-Recording sessions took place in February and March of 1988, according to the official Maiden biography, but somewhere along the way the album morphed from being a full-blown narrative concept album to simply being a collection of songs relating to the central theme of the tortured seventh son of a seventh son, a man with second sight and powers of healing who finds himself cast out and his warnings of disaster unheeded.
+Recording sessions took place in February and March of 1988, according to the official Maiden biography, and by then the album had morphed from being a full-blown narrative concept album to simply being a collection of songs relating to the central theme of the tortured seventh son of a seventh son, a man with second sight and powers of healing who finds himself cast out and his warnings of disaster unheeded.

 In late March the world got their first glimpse of the album with the release of the Can I Play With Madness single and video, the latter of which includes one of the last performances by the late great Monty Python Graham Chapman:

-Dickinson’s enthusiasm at the time was beyond doubt, as he called the album “a heavy metal Dark Side Of The Moon, or as close as we’ll ever get!”
+Dickinson’s own enthusiasm for the new Maiden music was beyond doubt at the time, as he called the album “a heavy metal Dark Side Of The Moon, or as close as we’ll ever get!”
 The world was pretty much ecstatic too.
-Seventh Son Of A Seventh Son became one of Maiden’s biggest ever sellers everywhere on the planet.
+Seventh Son Of A Seventh Son, released in April 1988, became one of Maiden’s biggest sellers everywhere on the planet.
 Except in the USA.